 Only you can determine what fits you absolute best.
+A ring should slide on fairly easily and have some resistance when taking it off over the knuckle.
 Your finger should feel no tightness while wearing a ring.
-There should be some resistance as the ring slides over the knuckle.
-No one else should be able to pull your ring off easily but it shouldn't be difficult for you to remove.
+No one else should be able to pull your ring off easily but it shouldn't be difficult for you personally to remove.
 Should you find yourself between sizes, we offer ring sizes in 0.25 increments.

 Answer: Usually, but it depends.
 Every ring is made differently and resizing is not always as easy as you think (ahem, rings with pavé diamonds).
 If we can get your ring size right the first time, it will save you time and money.
 Eternity bands, intricate pavé diamond bands, and patterned/textured bands are not resizable.
 In these instances, a new ring may have to be remade in your correct size.
 If we can resize a ring for you, ideally we are only changing the ring by one ring size or less.

 A portion of the ring will be removed from the bottom of the band and the ring will be soldered back together again and reconstructed into a circular shape, polished, and returned to you.

 If pavé diamonds are set into the band, we want to avoid needing to resize down too far as we risk stretching and loosening the diamond settings in the process of making the ring round again with a new smaller circumference and the stones may fall out over time.
 We take special precautions to retighten these settings during the resizing process but it's important for you to know that once these settings have been stretched during resizing, they technically aren't as strong as the original ring.